Canberra Raiders: All-Time Greatest XIII

 Within five years the club reached its first grand final, going down to Manly in the 1987 decider.
 The Raiders then enjoyed a golden period in the late 1980s and early 1990s when they won their only three premierships to date.
 A number of legends played for the club during that era.
 Not surprisingly, players from those premiership winning teams feature heavily in my all-time greatest XIII.

 But there are still many outstanding players who could certainly count themselves unlucky to miss out.
-Past players like Dean Lance, Gary Coyne, Sam Backo, David Grant, Chris O’Sullivan, Terry Campese, Peter Jackson, Ken Nagas and Noa Nadruku were all difficult omissions.
+Talented Raiders players like Dean Lance, Gary Coyne, Sam Backo, David Grant, Chris O’Sullivan, Terry Campese, Peter Jackson, Ken Nagas and Noa Nadruku were all difficult omissions.
 Then there are modern day stars like Josh Papalii, Shannon Boyd, Jordan Rapana and Jarrod Croker who also warranted serious consideration.

 In the end, I’ve chosen players who I think served the Raiders well over a long period.
 The stats I’ve listed for each player only reflect their matches for the Canberra Raiders, not for other clubs or representative teams.